MJGholami96/Keyword-Spotting-in-Handwritten-Documents/README.md

 please refer to the original conference paper:

 [Spotting of a Particular Printed Word in Farsi Handwritten Forms Using Deep Learning — IEEE Xplore](https://ieeexplore.ieee.org/document/10668131)

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome.
+Feel free to check the issues page for current tasks.

+## 📄 License
+MIT License — see LICENSE for details.

+## 📚 Citation
+If you use this work in your research, please cite: [Spotting of a Particular Printed Word in Farsi Handwritten Forms Using Deep Learning — IEEE Xplore](https://ieeexplore.ieee.org/document/10668131)